 Circular Pool lookout

-Circular Pool has been closed for a couple of years now due to rockfalls which exposed the naturally occurring asbestos.
+Circular Pool has been closed for a couple of years now due to exposed naturally occurring asbestos.

-However visitors can still admire this spot from above at the lookout located down the end of Dales Gorge.
+However, visitors can still admire this spot from above at the lookout located at the end of Dales Gorge.

 Mount Bruce